Senior Art Director, Digital Media

 Since I was young I have enjoyed drawing and creating, especially to communicate ideas.
 I often made spare cash designing logos or character mascots for small companies started by people I knew, or drawing caricatures.
 A design career was a natural evolution of this.

-When I started college in 1994 there were very few programs available specifically to become a Web or digital designer.
+When I started college there were only a few programs available specifically to become a web or digital designer.
 When I was at Sheridan College taking the graphic design program, my education focused on conceptual thinking and clearly communicating ideas and information, teaching me how to use elements like images, colours and types to achieve desired results.
-In our final year of school we were introduced to HTML and I was hooked.
 My first job out of school was as a print-based graphic designer, but I continued to learn and perfect my HTML and information organizing skills on my own time, and I kept a portfolio of my work online.
 My site was discovered by the HR department of a Web design company, and shortly thereafter they hired me.

 Stephanie: What do you like about your job?